Eerie (magazine)

-Eerie was an American magazine of horror comics introduced in 1966 by Warren Publishing.
+Eerie is an American magazine of horror comics introduced in 1966 by Warren Publishing.
 Like Mad, it was a black-and-white magazine intended for newsstand distribution and did not submit its stories to the comic book industry's voluntary Comics Code Authority.
 Each issue's stories were introduced by the host character, Cousin Eerie.
 Its sister publications were Creepy and Vampirella.

 Publication history

 The first issue cost 35¢, was published in September 1965 and only had a 200-issue run of an "ashcan" edition.
 With a logo by Ben Oda, it was created overnight by editor Archie Goodwin and letterer Gaspar Saladino to establish publisher Jim Warren's ownership of the title when it was discovered that a rival publisher (later known as Eerie Publications) would be using the name.
-Warren explained, "We launched Eerie because we thought Creepy ought to have an adversary.
-The Laurel and Hardy syndrome always appealed to me.
-Creepy and Eerie are like Boris Karloff and Peter Lorre."
+Eerie was launched as a companion magazine to Creepy.

 Official distribution began with the second issue (March 1966), still priced at 35¢.
 Behind the Frank Frazetta cover were graphic horror tales edited by Goodwin and hosted by the lumpish Cousin Eerie, a curious character created by Jack Davis.
 With scripts by Goodwin, E. Nelson Bridwell and Larry Ivie, the second issue featured art by Gene Colan, Johnny Craig (as Jay Taycee), Reed Crandall, Jerry Grandenetti (uncredited), Gray Morrow, Joe Orlando, John Severin, Angelo Torres and Alex Toth.
 Other artists during this era included Wally Wood, Al Williamson, Neal Adams, Dan Adkins, and Steve Ditko.
 Eerie was published on a bi-monthly basis.

-Goodwin would eventually resign as the editor of Eerie after issue 11 in September 1967.
-Warren was going through a financial crisis at the time, forcing pay cuts for both writers and artists, driving the majority of the magazine's leading artists to leave, and making Warren fill much of their content with Goodwin-era reprints, which would be prevalent in the magazine until issue 26 in March 1970.
+Goodwin would eventually resign as the editor of Eerie after issue #11 in September 1967.
+Warren was going through a financial crisis at the time, forcing pay cuts for both writers and artists, driving the majority of the magazine's leading artists to leave, and making Warren fill much of their content with Goodwin-era reprints, which would be prevalent in the magazine until issue #26 in March 1970.
 Editors during this period included Bill Parente and publisher Jim Warren himself.
 Things would pick up starting in 1969 with the premiere of Vampirella magazine.
-Some of Eeries original artists including Frazetta, Crandall and Wood would return, as would Goodwin, as Associate Editor for issues 29 through 33.
+Some of Eeries original artists including Frazetta, Crandall and Wood would return, as would Goodwin, as associate editor for issues #29 through 33.